YifanZhangHust/yingtaoluo.github.io/_publications/review_sga.md

 from very early (older) approaches on genetic programming applied for scientific discovery would enhance the manuscript, e.g. [1].

-2. In page 4, the authors state that “Nevertheless, it is difficult to construct a method for effectively calculating the gradient between the loss and the structure of the equation, which restricts the application of gradient-based methods and reinforcement learning in PDE discovery.”
+2. In page 4, the authors state that “Nevertheless, it is difficult to construct a method for effectively calculating the gradient between the loss and the structure of the equation, which restricts the application of gradient-based methods and reinforcement learning in PDE discovery.”
 Reinforcement Learning, however, does not necessarily require that the loss (reward) has a gradient.
 The reward is considered an observation.
 The gradient is computed on the policy, which is something different.
 There are even completely gradient-free methods for RL.
 There are some very early approaches towards this direction [2, 3] (I am not an author